 For erenumab and fremanezumab, we built separate semi-Markov models for chronic and episodic migraine.
 The general characteristics of the population in each model reflected the average patient who experiences chronic or episodic migraine in the US.
 The intervention arm of each model includes three health states: 1) CGRP inhibitor treatment, 2) no preventive treatment, and 3) death.
 The comparator arm includes two health states: 1) no preventive treatment and 2) death.
 Each of the health states included estimates of the number of migraine days per month.
 The treatment effect estimates for monthly migraine days reflect the data from the subset of patients for whom one to three prior preventive therapies failed.
-These data were submitted as academic-inconfidence data by the respective manufacturers and are currently redacted in tables and text.
+These data were submitted as academic-in-confidence data by the respective manufacturers and are currently redacted in tables and text.
 We used trial-specific data on the change in distribution of migraine-severity due to treatment effect since no real-world data currently exists for the CGRP inhibitors.
 Estimates of treatment effects for days using acute medications and treatment discontinuations were derived from the NMAs of trial data as described in the Clinical Review.
 Where necessary, data used in the model that were based on periods of four weeks were adjusted to reflect a 30-day period.

-The wholesale acquisition cost (WAC) for erenumab is \$6,900 per year.60 There were conflicting reports on whether discounts will be offered and the magnitude of the discounts.
-We applied an industry-wide average discount rate of 27% to the annual WAC for a rounded annual cost of \$5,000 which was used for both CGRP inhibitors.61 In each health state, the models also included estimates of the daily costs of acute migraine treatments (\$25 for chronic migraine patients and \$21 for episodic migraine patients),62 costs of other health care services used to treat migraines, and costs of AEs from the treatments.
+The wholesale acquisition cost (WAC) for erenumab is \$6,900 per year.62 There were conflicting reports on whether discounts will be offered and the magnitude of the discounts.
+We applied an industry-wide average discount rate of 27% to the annual WAC for a rounded annual cost of \$5,000 which was used for both CGRP inhibitors.63 In each health state, the models also included estimates of the daily costs of acute migraine treatments (\$25 for chronic migraine patients and \$21 for episodic migraine patients),64 costs of other health care services used to treat migraines, and costs of AEs from the treatments.
 Utilities were a function of migraine severity for each migraine day along with non-migraine days each month across the health states along with disutility from adverse events.
+The utility weights were estimated using the EQ-5D in a population of adults in the US who were in good physical health and had experienced migraine in the two months preceding enrollment.65 We combined the distribution of migraine severity and the utility weights to determine the utilities associated with a migraine day.